curl/everything-curl/cmdline/exitcode.md

   passive mode.
 You might be able to work-around this problem by using PORT instead, with the `--ftp-port` option.

  15. FTP cannot get host.
-Couldn't use the host IP address we got in the 227-line.
+Could not use the host IP address we got in the 227-line.
 This is most likely an internal error.

  16. HTTP/2 error.
 A problem was detected in the HTTP2 framing layer.
 This is somewhat generic and can be one out of several problems, see the error message for details.

  17. FTP could not set binary.
-Couldn't change transfer method to binary.
+Could not change transfer method to binary.
   This server is broken. curl needs to set the transfer to the correct mode before it is started as otherwise the transfer cannot work.

  18. Partial file.
 Only a part of the file was transferred.
 When the transfer